jdhern17/LinuxQuizzer/SECURITY.md

 ## Layer 1: Policies, Procedures, and Awareness

 This section ensures that all security processes are understood and followed throughout the development cycle.
 The following items highlight key areas under this layer:

-- **Certificates and Training**: I have completed several certifications and training in AWS and system security, ensuring foundational awareness before building this system.
+- **Certificates and Training**: I have completed certifications and training in AWS and system security, ensuring foundational awareness before building this system.
+This includes the AWS Cloud Practitioner Certificate, edX CyberSecurity Bootcamp, Harvard Full-Stack Coding Bootcamp and enrolled in AWS Developer Associate and AWS DevOps Professional Certificate study programs.

 - **Pre-Development Security Checklist**: Every stage of the development was designed with security-first principles.
-MFA IAM during build?
-password on admin account?
-password on code-server?
+This includes using Multi-Factor Authentication to log into AWS when accessing EC2 instances for development.

+- **Avoiding Unsecure Public Wi-Fi**: Accessing AWS from unsecured public Wi-Fi such as airports and cafés was avoided entirely.
+Some risk was introduced with accessing AWS from Airbnbs but it was determined to be mitigated with other measures put in place.

+- **Security Documentation**: This SECURITY.md file during early development phases ensures that security considerations are embedded into the development lifecycle.
+This living document reflects a commitment to continuous security monitoring and organizational awareness, aligning with best practices for ensuring evolving threats are addressed throughout the project.

 ---